Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

 \subsection{Newly evolved mathematical methods}

-Due to the intense need for accurate and precise prediction of the situation during the hyperthermia treatment of the cancerous tissues to achieve the justified temperature control, seeking the reliable methods is one of the most serious topics of the bio-heat studies.
-To fulfill this requirement, nowadays, many researches are devoted to development of the novel mathematical tools for solving the bio-heat equations.
-Hence, many efforts have been also done for figuring out the efficient methods for modeling the DPL-bioheat Equation.
-The general boundary element method is used to solve the 3-D dual-phase lag equation fulfilling the Dirichlet or the Neumann boundary conditions and the initial value~\cite{Majchrzak2015}.
-The numerical calculation is verified by comparing the results with analytical solution of the 1-D boundary initial value problem, artificially extended to the 3-D one.
-More, the heat transfer phenomenon occurring in the 3-D domain of the heated tissue is investigated.
-As the two phase lag times of $\tau_q$ and $\tau_T$ are not yet properly assessed.
-For example, Vedavarz \emph{et al.}~\cite{Vedavarz1994} predicted that the value of $\tau_q$ for biological tissues lies between 10-1000s and 1-100s, respectively, for the cryogenic and room temperature.
-Here, these relaxation times are treated as the interval numbers.
+Due to the intense need for accurate and precise prediction of the situation during the hyperthermia treatment of the cancerous tissues to achieve justified temperature control, seeking reliable methods is one of the most serious topics for studies, including non-Fourier equations.
+Hence, many efforts have also been made to find efficient methods for solving systems of partial differential equations.
+The general boundary element method is used to solve the 3-D DPL equation fulfilling the Dirichlet or the Neumann boundary conditions and the initial value \cite{Majchrzak2015}.
+The numerical calculation is verified by comparing the results with the analytical solution of the 1D boundary initial value problem, artificially extended to the 3D one.
+Furthermore, the heat transfer phenomenon occurring in the 3D domain of the heated tissue is investigated.
+The values of $\tau_q$ and $\tau_T$ are not yet correctly assessed.
+For example, Vedavarz \emph{et al.} \cite{Vedavarz1994} predicted that the value of $\tau_q$ for biological tissues lies between 10-1000s and 1-100s, respectively, for the cryogenic and room temperature.